davidcorrigan714/cargo/src/doc/src/reference/registry-authentication.md

 Using alternative registries with authentication *requires* a credential provider to be configured to avoid unknowingly storing unencrypted credentials on disk.
-For historical reasons, public (non-authenticated) registries do not require credential provider configuration, and the `cargo:token` provider is used if no providers are configured.
+For historical reasons, public (non-authenticated) registries do not require credential provider configuration.

 Cargo also includes platform-specific providers that use the operating system to securely store tokens.
 The `cargo:token` provider is also included which stores credentials in unencrypted plain